Sakya town is one of the most important towns in the history of Buddhism in Tibet.

-For Travelers who have a short time but still wanting to see the summit of Mount Everest, we recommend traveling to Sakya town summit viewpoint of Mount Everest.
+For travelers who have a short time but still want to see the summit of Mount Everest, we recommend traveling to Sakya town summit viewpoint of Mount Everest.

 Hotels and Restaurant in Sakya town

-They are few other local guest houses in the town.
+They are a few other local guest houses in the town.